-Wasp Control and Yellow Jacket Control
+Wasp Control and Yellow Jacket Control in Riverside, CA

 Many wasps are solitary creatures that pose little threat to people.
 However, social wasps become a nuisance by taking over an area.
 They build large nests and fight tooth and stinger to defend it.
 If you encounter a wasp nest, steer clear as you may find yourself swarmed without warning.